 So, here is step-by-step information.
 Be sure you have the right syringes and needles.
 I would take four 1ml syringes and put 22g 1.5 inch needles on them.
 Then, open two Estradiol Benzoate ampules and one Phenokinon-F ampule.
 Take one syringe.
 Remove the needle cap.
 Draw about 0.1ml of air into the syringe.
 Then put the draw needle into the Phenokinon ampule and draw up about 0.2ml very slowly, trying to draw no more air.
 Take the needle out and put it into the EB ampule, and draw up about 0.45ml more.
 The syringe plunger will be about at the 0.8ml mark.
 It is important to keep the needle pointing down at all times – the liquid must not touch the rubber of the syringe plunger until it is time to inject.
 Carefully put the needle cap back on, keeping the needle pointing down.
 Put the loaded syringe into a cup or other holder, so that the air in the syringe is touching the rubber plunger, not the oil.
 Now pick up the next syringe and repeat.
 In this way, fill all 4 syringes.
 Now, the 4 syringes are ready for the next two weeks of doses, and as long as they are kept “needle down” the hormone mix will not touch the plunger seal.

 This method would require two injections per week.
-If one is doing IM injections, replace the 1.5 inch 22 g needle with a 1.5 inch 25g needle, for injection into the outer upper quadrant of the buttocks.
-For subcutaneous injections, put on a 0.5 inch 30g needle, instead, and follow these instructions for a shallow injection into fat around the abdomen or hip.
+The method of IM injections into the outer upper quadrant of the buttocks is recommended.
+For IM injections, replace the 1.5 inch 22 g needle with a 1.5 inch 25g needle.
+Subcutaneous injections are NOT recommended, because the progesterone does not form an effective depot in fatty tissue.
+However, if you must use a subcutaneous technique, put on a 0.5 inch 30g needle, instead, and follow these instructions for a shallow injection into fat around the abdomen or hip.

 During the time when the needle is pointing down, and there is an air gap between the plunger and the hormone level, the syringe is acting as a storage vessel.
 The air gap is essential because the hormone oil can in some cases deteriorate the seal of the plunger.
 In any event, it’s important not to store hormones this way for longer periods of time.
 Remember when picking up the filled needle to do the injection, one must shake the syringe so all the air goes to the needle end.
 Press the plunger to expel the air, then inject.